flagscript/Flagscript.Gravatar/README.md

 The Flagscript.Gravatar package has two primary functionalities:

-- A library to wrap the Gravatar APIs.
+- A library to wrap the Gravatar REST APIs.

 ```csharp
 using Flagscript.Gravatar;